ACCESS-NRI/training-day-2024-regional_model/README.md

 #  ACCESS-NRI Training Day 2 September 2024
-#  Running a high-resolution regional model using a two-level nest
+##  Running a high-resolution regional model using a two-level nest

 This repository includes the material for the <a href="https://www.access-nri.org.au" target="_black">ACCESS-NRI</a> <a href="https://www.access-nri.org.au/event/access-training-day-2024/" target="_black">Training Day</a> on 2 September 2024.
-You can find a general overview of the ACCESS-NRI documentation on the <a href="https://access-hive.org.au" target="_blank">ACCESS-Hive</a>.
+You can find a general overview of the ACCESS-NRI documentation on the <a href="https://access-hive.org.au" target="_blank">ACCESS-Hive Docs</a>.

 We value your feedback on this training, in-person or via the <a href="https://forum.access-hive.org.au/" target="_blank">ACCESS-Hive Forum</a>, as it will help us to provide better training and documentation for the ACCESS community on our documentation portal, <a href="https://access-hive.org.au" target="_blank">ACCESS-Hive</a>.